petabyt/SplatCraft3/README.md

-# SplatCraft3
+# SplatCraft
-Moving the repo to here
+The final version of my game.
+Change worldRules.assetDir to a directory name for a different texture.